CharliePoole/nunit-results/README.txt

 INSTALLATION

-Copy the NUnitResults.exe file together with the included nunit.core.dll and nunit.util.dll into any convenient directory.
+Copy the NUnit-Results.exe file together with the included nunit.core.dll and nunit.util.dll into any convenient directory.
 Note that the NUnit assemblies are part of the NUnit 2.2.10 distribution, and are required for the program to execute correctly.